MirrorNetworking/Mirror/doc/Articles/Components/NetworkTransform.md

 The Network Transform component synchronizes the position, rotation, and scale of networked game objects across the network.

 A game object with a Network Transform component must also have a Network Identity component.
-When you add a Network Transform component to a game object, Mirror also adds a Network Identity component on that game object if it does not already have one.
+When you add a Network Transform component to a game object, MirrorNG also adds a Network Identity component on that game object if it does not already have one.

 ![The Network Transform component](NetworkTransform.png)